Internal / Hidden Cable Stems, Headsets and Forks Resource

 There are two methods of routing for aftermarket products.

-Oversized Upper Bearing - Utilizing a standard 1 1/2" (52x40) upper bearing allows the cables to pass between the bearing and a standard 1 1/8" Steerer tube with adequate clearance.
+1. Oversized Upper Bearing - Utilizing a standard 1 1/2" (52x40) upper bearing allows the cables to pass between the bearing and a standard 1 1/8" Steerer tube with adequate clearance.
 This is far and away the dominant standard and has been adopted by most large brands as well.
 The Downside?
 There is no standardization of the stem/headset interface so stems and headsets need to be purchased within the same design ecosystem.

-D Shaped / Custom Shaped Steerer Tubes - These designs remove material from the steerer tube in order to make room for the cables.
-This allows for full internal routing while maintaining the compatibility with almost ANY standard 1 1/8" headset and stem.
+2. D Shaped / Custom Shaped Steerer Tubes - These designs remove material from the steerer tube in order to make room for the cables.
+This allows for full internal routing while maintaining the compatibility with MANY standard 1 1/8" headset and stem.
 What’s the Catch?
 This design has less surface area for for both the stem and upper bearing race making it incredibly difficult to design a fork that maintains the strength and safety of a proven 1 1/8" steerer tube.
 Additionally these designs are limited to electronic drivetrains only.
 Columbus new Trefoil fork (pictures below) looks really promising and they have done extensive testing to ensure safety.

 Note: Both these systems require forks specifically designed for internal routing and will feature a hole in the steerer above the crown race for front brake routing.